AcidVenom/snuffbox-hydra/README.md

 related source files in the engine (apart from *src/scripting/script_class.h*).
 It is advised to do a full rebuild when switching the scripting environment.

+# Cross-platform status

+Currently only OpenGL is implemented, OpenGL version **4.6** is required for SPIR-V support.
+The DirectX 11 implementation will soon follow.
+Please note that Intel's current integrated graphics drivers only support OpenGL **4.5** on Windows-based systems.

+# Linux/Ubuntu

+Snuffbox has been tested on both **Ubuntu 16.04 LTS** and **Ubuntu 18.04 LTS**, which both seem to be functioning correctly.

 # CVars

 The current available CVars are the following: